Nuzhat Parween

-Nuzhat Masih Parween (born 5 September 1996, also spelt Parveen) is an Indian cricketer who plays as a wicket-keeper.
+Nuzhat Parween (born 5 September 1996) is an Indian cricketer who plays as a wicket-keeper.
 Domestically, she plays for Railways in the Women's Senior One Day Trophy and Women's Senior T20 Trophy.
 A multi-talented athlete, she is a former football captain of the Madhya Pradesh under-16 football team, she joined Singrauli's district cricket team in 2011.
 She made her debut for the Indian national team in November 2016, in a Twenty20 International series against the West Indies.

 Early life

 Nuzhat is the daughter of Masih Alam and Nasima Begum.
 She has four siblings - elder brother Aamir Sohail, elder sister Nemat Parween, younger sister Aasiyah Parween and younger brother Ayan Ashraf Sohail.

-She was born in Singrauli and used to play her domestic cricket for Madhya Pradesh and Central Zone.
+She was born in Singrauli and used to play domestic cricket for Madhya Pradesh and Central Zone.
 She now plays for Railways.

-Nuzhat used to play gully cricket with her schoolmates from childhood.
-Before getting into cricket, she represented Madhya Pradesh in football Nationals and was a Gold medalist in state athletics (100 m).
-Her family was quite supportive of her sports activities, but however, she faced some societal pressure.
+Nuzhat played gully cricket with her schoolmates from childhood.
+Before getting into cricket, she represented Madhya Pradesh in football Nationals and was a gold medalist in state athletics (100 m).
+Her family was quite supportive of her sports activities, but she faced societal pressure.
 According to Nuzhat, this changed after her participation in the 2017 World Cup.

-According to Nuzhat, her football experience helped her build stamina and strength that have helped her in her role as a wicket-keeper.
-In 2012, she met Mithali Raj at the tournament, and was inspired to take up cricket.
+According to Nuzhat, her football experience helped her build stamina and strength that have helped her as a wicket-keeper.
+In 2012, she met Mithali Raj at a tournament, and was inspired to take up cricket.

 In her Class 12th, despite missing classes due to practices, she scored 91.8% (Commerce).
-During her school years, her family took the decision of admitting to a well-known private school to bring Parween the opportunities she needed.
+During her school years, her family took the decision of admitting her to a well-known private school to bring Parween the opportunities she needed.